jkilopu/Linux-Programming/README.md

 # Linux-Programming
-There are implementations of some commands,  and homework in "Understanding Unix/Linux Programming" and "CSAPP"
+There are implementations of some commands and homework in "Understanding Unix/Linux Programming" and "CSAPP"

 ---